-- 4.1 Planning permission is sought for the construction of a three bedroom twostorey dwelling to the rear of the existing building.
-The scheme involves the removal of the existing garage and part demolition of the existing rear extension at 119 Portland Road.
-The two-storey dwelling is shown linked to the existing building through a single-storey extension.
-A roof terrace is proposed to this single-storey link building. - 4.2 The scheme includes the relocation of plant to the side elevation of the building, the removal of one of the rear first floor bay windows and the insertion of a larger first floor window to the west elevation.
-The scheme also includes an integral bin store and cycle storage proposed in the gap maintained between the property and 1 Rutland Road. - 4.3 The application includes four letters of support including a letter from an accountants stating that the applicant has suffered financially since the opening of the nearby Sainsbury's store.
+4.1 Planning permission is sought for a revised scheme for the construction of a two bedroom two-storey dwelling to the rear of the existing building.
+The scheme involves the demolition of the existing garage and part demolition of the existing rear extension at 119 Portland Road.
+The proposal utilises a small forecourt area onto Rutland Road.

+4.2 The scheme includes the relocation of plant to the side elevation of the building, the removal of one of the rear first floor bay windows and the insertion of a larger first floor window to the west elevation.
+The scheme includes cycle storage in the proposed rear garden.

-5 PUBLICITY & CONSULTATIONS External
+5 PUBLICITY & CONSULTATIONS External: